Hickind History, Family Crest & Coats of Arms

 Early Notables of the Hickind family (pre 1700)

-Another 24 words (2 lines of text) are included under the topic Early Hickind Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Hickind Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Hickind family to the New World and Oceana
+Migration of the Hickind family

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Hickind or a variant listed above: John Hitchens settled in Virginia in 1654; Arthur Hitchens settled in Maine in 1616 four years before the "Mayflower"; Margaret and Anne Hitchens settled in Barbados in 1663.